cberardi4/Programming-Languages/String-Rewriting.md

-Similarly, we have an invariant for another equivalence class in that the number of b’s minus the number of a’s is even if there is at least one b.
+Similarly, we have an invariant for another equivalence class in that the number of b’s minus the number of a’s is even and there is at least one b.

 > Can you say how to prove that something is an invariant?
 Hint: The answer is by induction on the reduction rules of the ARS.

-> wouldnt it be better to say: the number of b’s minus the number of a’s is even and there is at least one b.
-> AND instead of IF?

 The rest of the invariants and descriptions of the equivalence class are described below.